ahmedelazazy/ahmedelazazy/README.md

 - 💬 Ask me about JavaScript, React, Vue, Express, SQL.
 - 📫 How to reach me: contact@ahmedelazazy.com

-**Unfortunetly, most of my repos are private and cannot be shared.**
+**Unfortunately, most of my repos are private and cannot be shared.**